Updated: Monday, 11 May 2020

 As per the Prime Minister’s statement (released 20 March 2020) regarding gatherings, schools and travel restrictions, the National Cabinet has accepted the advice of the AHPPC that schools should remain open at this time.

+Please keep an eye out on your email inboxes for the most current information from us.
 If you have any concerns about your family’s health and safety at TSH, please contact us.

 For helpful information around discussing Coronavirus with your child, click here (from the Telethon Kids Institute).